Dental Restoration Home Care

 Special care notes:

 - Well-balanced meals help with healing.
 Begin with cool, soft foods for the first 24 hours.
-Then advance to warm or cold soft foods for the next 24 hours.
+Then advance to more solid foods for the next 24 hours.
 When your child feels better he/she can have a normal diet.

 - Avoid using a straw if your child has had extractions.
 It may increase the chance of bleeding.
 Spitting and smoking are also not allowed for 24 hours.